How You Can Throw a Killer St. Patrick’s Day Party for Under $50

 Potluck, anyone?
 Have your guests bring an assortment of scrumptious party foods and tasty treats.
 Otherwise, you could spend well over $100 on food and drinks alone.

-To ensure that you don’t have five of the same dishes, have everyone tell you what they’re bringing beforehand or create a list of budget-friendly dishes and drinks and let them choose.
+To ensure that you don’t have five of the same dishes, have everyone tell you what they’re bringing beforehand or create a list of budget-friendly dishes and drinks and let your guests choose.
 (Hint: Pinterest will be your best friend for Irish-themed party dishes and treats.)

-Another tip: skip the party platters, since it’s much cheaper to make dishes on your own.
+Another tip: Skip the party platters, since it’s much cheaper to make dishes on your own.
 And be on the lookout for coupons and special promotions in the sales circulars.
-Or you can download an app to help you spot all the best deals in your local area.

 Max Budget: $25

 If you have a smart TV, you can stream tunes directly from that.
-Or have a friend bring their portable speakers over.
+Or have a friend bring over their portable speakers.